 If your lie is caught while you’re still in the application process, your application could be rejected.
 That rejection would also likely be logged in your MIB report, the clearinghouse used by life insurance to discourage fraud.

 Insurance companies check the MIB as part of the underwriting process, so if you tried to apply with a different insurance company, they’d be alerted that you’d lied on a previous application.
 This could be enough for them to decline your application.

 It’s also possible, depending on the severity of the lie, that the insurance company will grant you a policy at a higher rate.

 If you merely forgot to disclose a medical condition or prescription, your final rates will reflect the full details of your health profile as opposed to your original quote.

 What happens if your lie isn’t caught during the application process

-Every life insurance company has a two-year contestability period If you die during this period, the company reserves the right to reevaluate your application.
 If at that point they find out that you lied, they could cancel your coverage, meaning that your beneficiaries wouldn’t get the death benefit and would be left unprotected.